-New Intrigue: A key source of The New York Times, Arkham Intelligence, was deeply linked to Sam Bankman-Fried
+Arkham Intelligence, whose disinformation was promoted by the New York Times, was deeply linked to Sam Bankman-Fried

-We expose the ties, and wonder whether Sam Bankman-Fried was behind defamation created by Arkham and co-published by The Times.
+We expose the ties, and wonder whether Sam Bankman-Fried was behind defamation created by Arkham and then published by Bankman-Fried contacts at The Times.

 i